hafizur-rahman/CarND-Semantic-Segmentation/submission.md

 # CarND - Semantic Segmentation Rubrics
-The goal of this project is to construct a fully convolutional neural network based on the VGG-16 image classifier architecture for performing semantic segmentation to identify drivable road area from an car dashcam image (trained and tested on the KITTI data set).
+In this project, the goal is to label the pixels of a road in images using a Fully Convolutional Network (FCN).
+A pretrained VGG-16 network is used as a base model and trained & tested on the KITTI data set.

 ## Neural Network Architecture
 A pre-trained VGG-16 network was converted to a fully convolutional network by converting the final fully connected layer to a 1x1 convolution and setting the depth equal to the number of desired classes (in this case, 2: road and not-road).
 Performance is improved through the use of skip connections, performing 1x1 convolutions on previous VGG layers (in this case, layers 3 and 4) and adding them element-wise to upsampled (through transposed convolution) lower-level layers (i.e. the 1x1-convolved layer 7 is upsampled before being added to the 1x1-convolved layer 4).
 Each convolution and transpose convolution layer includes a kernel initializer and regularizer.